+Alternative B Alternative C Sub-alternative C Proposed RMP The BLM would provide for riparian-wetlands and those areas influencing aquatic habitat.
+The BLM would delineate RHCAs at the site-specific level including criteria related to water and land features, and protect those values.
+This management approach is based upon INFISH.
 The BLM would provide for riparian-wetlands and those areas influencing aquatic habitat.
-The BLM would delineate RHCAs at the site-specific level including criteria related to water and land features, and protect those values.
-This management approach is based upon INFISH and would be common to action alternatives.

-Objective: Modify or relocate grazing practices that prevent attainment of desired aquatic habitat conditions or are likely to adversely affect special status aquatic species.
+The BLM would delineate RHCAs at 300-feet.
+Same as B Same as B MA01: Modify or relocate grazing practices that prevent attainment of desired aquatic habitat conditions or are likely to adversely affect special status aquatic species.
+MA01: Modify or discontinue grazing practices that prevent attainment of desired aquatic habitat conditions or are likely to adversely affect special status aquatic species.
+Same as C Same as B